 It's not a bad machine.
 By all measurements, it's an excellent one, well designed and built to last.
 But it feels like one final opportunity for Apple to use up its inventory of this particular industrial design rather than to really push the boundaries.

 Keep this in mind then if you're on the hunt for an entry-level MacBook Pro for now.
 You'll get your money's worth here, especially if you're enamored with the Touch Bar.
-But it won't be long before we can see how that MacBook Air M2 stacks up, not to mention what might be in store for the larger sizes in the MacBook Pro range.
+But who knows what's in store for the larger sizes in the MacBook Pro range this year?
 M2 Pro and M2 Max chips, anyone?